 Today we are going to take a look at a common grasp that emerges as a baby begins to grasp objects with their hands.
-Have you ever wondered what is a pincer grasp and why does it matter?
+Have you ever wondered what is a pincer grasp and why it matters?
 If so, I have all the answers for you in this post.

 Pincer Grasp Definition